OleguerVives/Getting-and-Cleaning-Data-Course-Project/README.md

 ## run_analysis.R
 "run_analysis.R" file is the script containing all the R instructions executed to accomplish the different steps required on this Course Project.
 In this file we will see how we have performed the following steps:
-0. Downloading and Unzipping the provided data sets for this project 0.1 Create the directory to store the data sets
+1. Downloading and Unzipping the provided data sets for this project 1.1 Create the directory to store the data sets
-0.2 Download the Course Project data
+1.2 Download the Course Project data
-0.3 Unzipp the downloaded data sets
+1.3 Unzipp the downloaded data sets
-1. Merging the test and training data sets to create one single data set
+2. Merging the test and training data sets to create one single data set 2.1 Reading "features.txt" list
+2.2 Reading "activityLabels.txt"
+2.3 Reading test data and assigning column names
+2.4 Reading training data and assigning column names 2.5 Merge the test and training data to create one single data set
+3. Extracts the measurements on the mean and the standard deviation

 ## finalDataSet.txt
 "finalDataSet.txt" file is a text file containing the data set that has result from applying all the steps of this course project.